 Many seasoned players steer clear of engaging in the American variation of the game because the house has a greater advantage over them on double-zero wheels.
 In European roulette, the house advantage is estimated to be 2.70%.
 This house edge can be reduced further if the La Partage rule applies to the table.
 This rule states that if the ball ends up in the zero pocket, players who have made even-money bets will have half of their original wagers returned.
 Thus, the house edge drops even lower to 1.35% when the La Partage rule applies.

 Needless to say, this is not the case in American roulette with its double-zero wheel.
-First of all, the La Partage rule does not apply here, yet the chances of the ball landing in a zero pocket are slightly higher because of the additional 00 pocket..
-It is precisely that extra zero pocket that gives the house a whooping edge of 5.26% in a game of American roulette.
-If the ball lands in one of the two zero pockets, all even-money bets lose, which needless to say, works to players’ disadvantage.
-Moreover, if you place the so-called Five-Number bet, which is specific to the American variant of the game only, the house edge increases even further to 7.89%.
+First of all, the La Partage rule does not apply here, yet the chances of the ball landing in a zero pocket are slightly higher because of the additional 00 pocket.
+It is precisely that extra zero pocket that gives the house a whopping edge of 5.26% in a game of American roulette.
+If the ball lands in one of the two zero pockets, all even-money bets lose, which, needless to say, works to players’ disadvantage.
+Moreover, if you place the so-called Five-Number bet, which is specific to the American variant of the game, the house edge increases even further to 7.89%.

-Although some players pass over the difference between the advantage the house gains in American and European roulette, they should remember that this dissimilarity will make a difference when their bankroll is concerned.
+Although some players overlook the difference in the advantage the house gains in American and European roulette, they should remember that this dissimilarity will make a difference as far as their bankroll is concerned.

-Another thing fans of the double-zero roulette variants need to know is that some brick-and-mortar casinos, predominantly the ones across Atlantic City, give players the opportunity to surrender.
-In practice, the way in which this rule functions is pretty much the same as the La Partage rule due to the fact that once again, the house edge will be reduced to 2.63%.
+Another thing fans of the double-zero roulette variants need to know is that some brick-and-mortar casinos, predominantly those in Atlantic City, give players the opportunity to surrender.
+In practice, the way in which this rule functions is much the same as the La Partage rule because, once again, the house edge is reduced to 2.63%.

-Some less experienced players might have not paid attention to this detail, but the position of the roulette wheel is not the same in the single-zero and double-zero roulette variants.
-When American roulette is concerned, most of the time, gambling enthusiasts will notice that the roulette wheel is positioned at the end of the table, which should not necessarily be the case with French roulette.
+Some less experienced players might not have paid attention to this detail, but the position of the roulette wheel is not the same in the single-zero and double-zero roulette variants.
+As far as American roulette is concerned, gambling enthusiasts will most often notice that the roulette wheel is positioned at the end of the table, which need not be the case with French roulette.

 Types of Bets in American Roulette

-The types of bets one can place in American roulette are roughly the same as with the single-zero variants save for the aforementioned French bets – Orphelins, Voisins du Zero, and Tiers du Cylindre.
+The types of bets one can place in American roulette are roughly the same as with the single-zero variants, apart from the aforementioned French bets – Orphelins, Voisins du Zero, and Tiers du Cylindre.
 The bet types that can be placed while playing American roulette can be subdivided into two major categories – inside and outside bets.
-As mentioned above, the Five-number bet is exclusive to the American variation only and is not accepted in European or French roulette.
+As mentioned above, the Five-Number bet is exclusive to the American variation and is not accepted in European or French roulette.

-Another vital thing to remember is that the odds against winning will not be the same across the European and American roulette variants which is so because of the presence of the additional zero pocket.
+Another vital thing to remember is that the odds of winning are not the same in the European and American roulette variants, owing to the presence of the additional zero pocket.

 Outside Bets

-Outside bets enjoy a great popularity among inexperienced players since their chances of winning are higher.
+Outside bets are very popular among inexperienced players because their chances of winning are higher.
 Players can place a Red/Black bet, in which case they are wagering that the next number to come up will be of their chosen colour.

-Another popular option is the Odd/Even bet where players wager that the ball will land on an even or on an odd number.
+Another popular option is the Odd/Even bet, where players wager that the ball will land on either an even or an odd number.

 These three subtypes of outside bets are often called even-money bets because they pay out 1 to 1.